openframeworks/ofBook/chapters/math/chapter.md

 # That Math Chapter: From 1D to 4D
 *by [Omer Shapira](http://omershapira.com)*

-**NOTE: This chapter is formatted with MD and LaTeX.
-Github won't render it properly.
-Try [stackedit.io](http://stackedit.io) instead**

 ## How Artists Approach Math
 Math is a curious thing in arts.
 Many artists reference it directly as inspiration for their work, from Leonardo Da Vinci's _Vitruvian Man_, through Escher's different views of fields of numbers, and many other highlighted, topical representations in art.
 It is otherwise known as a tool for bringing order into most arts: musicians religiously follow Chromatic Circles (which are just cyclic groups of order 12, $\mathbb{Z}/12\mathbb{Z}$), Architects create rhythms in harmonic series, $\frac{1}{2^n}$ or $\frac{1}{3^n}$, and product designers train their loved ones to wake them up in the middle of the night and ask them questions about The Golden Ratio, $\frac{1 + \sqrt{5}}{2}$ (Seriously guys, stop it).
 But just as it is important for artists to appreciate the order that Mathematics can bring, it is significantly more important to observe the chaos Mathematics contains.